aancw/leonids/_posts/2018-12-25-sickos-1-1-writeup.md

 **WolfCMS Attack Vector**

 Using wolfcms as attack vector for getting root shell with wolfcms 0.8.2 vulnerability.
 I've found that in this version is affected by Arbitrary File Upload vuln as mentioned in [Exploit-DB](https://www.exploit-db.com/exploits/36818).
-But, we need valid credential/session for uploading reverse shell or backdoor for login credential.
-Trying to use common weak password like admin:admin, admin:password and other for the login at http://192.168.43.202/wolfcms/?/admin/login
+But, we need a valid credential/session for uploading reverse shell or backdoor for login credential.
+Trying to use a common weak password like admin:admin, admin:password and other for the login at http://192.168.43.202/wolfcms/?/admin/login

 ![wolfcms-login]({{ site.url }}/img/wolfcms-login.png)

-Input admin:admin for the credential and then it redirecting us to administration dashboard.
+Input admin:admin for the credential and then it redirected us to administration dashboard.
 Good news!

 So, what's next?

-After logged in to administrator dashboard, we can upload php reverse shell in file manager feature.
+After logging in to administrator dashboard, we can upload PHP reverse shell in file manager feature.
 ![wolfcms-upload-file]({{ site.url }}/img/wolfcms-upload-file.png)

-Nah, we can upload file in `public/images` directory or in `public` directory.
-For simple php reverse shell, you can download from [PentestMonkey.net](http://pentestmonkey.net/tools/web-shells/php-reverse-shell) and change the file with ip and port for reverse shell as i mentioned above.
+Nah, we can upload the file in `public/images` directory or in `public` directory.
+For simple php reverse shell, you can download from [PentestMonkey.net](http://pentestmonkey.net/tools/web-shells/php-reverse-shell) and change the file with IP and port for the reverse shell as I mentioned above.

 ```php
 $ip = '127.0.0.1';  // CHANGE THIS
 $port = 1234;       // CHANGE THIS
 ```

-Upload the file, access it(http://192.168.43.202/wolfcms/public/reverse.php) and see incoming connection in netcat listening session:
+Upload the file, access it(http://192.168.43.202/wolfcms/public/reverse.php) and see an incoming connection in netcat listening session:

 ```bash
 ↳ nc -lvp 4443